heistp/sce-l4s-bakeoff/README.md

 The test is run separately for SCE and L4S, and all configuration changes needed for the different test scenarios are made automatically.
 SCE tests are run from C1 to S1, and L4S tests from C2 to S2.

+### Kernels, Software and sysctl settings

-The kernels, software and sysctl settings on each node are below.
-The non-standard pacing parameters of `ca_ratio=40` and `ss_ratio=100` have been shown to avoid overshoot in SCE testing, so we use them for L4S as well so that results can more directly be compared.
+The kernels, software and sysctl settings on each node are as follows:

 - C1 (SCE):
   - role: client / sender